YgorPerez/spotify-api-challenge/README.md

 - [x] Accesible for everyone, Screen reader friendly and keyboard navegation.
 - [ ] Docker container.
 - [ ] Transform in a PWA.
-- [ ] Create blur url for image on load through server for faster load speeds.
+- [ ] Create blur url for images on load through server, for faster load speeds.
 - [ ] Redis for caching the access token.

 # Development